 ```

-- `CookiePunch` is the name of the xml file containing the translations (you can choose any name here, just needs to match the file name).
-See this:
+- `CookiePunch` is the name of the XLIFF file containing the translations (any name — must match the file name).
+See screenshot:

-- And inside the files you need to use the key following the colon `:` (here: `services.youtube.description`).
+- and inside the file you reference the key after the colon (here: `services.youtube.description`):

 ```